Surprisingly, faith is caught, not taught. So it is that many Catholics and Christians find it difficult to deepen their faith.

 But it doesn’t have to be so.
 Here are six ways you can deepen your faith and be able to live it out today.

 How to Deepen Your Faith

-The truth is, that in order to deepen one’s faith, it takes both an active living out of one’s faith, as well as a belief that God works in and through you to further and deepen your faith.
+Did you know that in order to deepen one’s faith, it takes both an active living out of one’s faith, as well as a belief that God works in and through you to further and deepen your faith?
+It does.